Nature Park Projects

 Nature conservation project

-Transboundary protection of species and biotopes
+Transboundary species and biotope protection

 Successful conclusion and basis for the future